Édouard de Rothschild: Career

 Édouard de Rothschild started his career at the New York bank Wertheim.
 He then moved to Paris to work for Eurofin, Georges Plescoff's new bank.
 In 1982, he joined his half-brother David René de Rothschild and cousin Éric de Rothschild to recapitalize and relaunch Rothschild & Cie Banque.
 In July 2003, he became the head of the bank.
 He stepped down in June 2004 saying he would remain involved as the non-executive chairman of the bank's supervisory board while taking on projects unrelated to finance.
 Until May 2005, he was a member of the Supervisory Board at Imerys S.A., a company the family had been a majority or significant shareholder in since 1880.

 In January 2005, Édouard de Rothschild invested €20 million for a 37% controlling stake in the French newspaper Libération.
 The left-wing daily was founded by philosopher Jean-Paul Sartre and Maoist militant journalist Serge July in 1973 but in recent years has sustained substantial losses.
 In 2010, he became president of the board of Libération and moved to Israel.
 His shares were heavily diluted when, in 2014, Patrick Drahi became the new owner of the newspaper.

 He owns a share of the Château Lafite vineyard.
 He is a member of the think tank Le Siècle.

 Personal life

-Édouard has been married twice, first in 1982, to Mathilde Alexe Marie Christiane Coche de la Ferté (b.
-1952), former wife of Sir Valentine Abdy.
-The marriage ended in divorce.
 In 1991, he married Arielle Marie Mallard (b.
 1963), the vice-president of CARE France; she previously worked at the World Bank and Lazard Frères.
 Together, they have four children: